 Executive Editor & Publisher, The Patriot Post

+Alexander attributes the character-rich content of his columns to the "Greatest Generation" values modeled by his parents — the timeless traits of duty, honor, courage, citizenship, service and compassion.
 Typical of many in his generation, Alexander learned the merits of hard work and civic responsibility early.
-His elementary school afternoons were spent sorting and delivering groceries for a local produce store.
-He spent summers mowing lawns.
-At age 13, he became his community's youngest volunteer firefighter, and an EMT at age 16.
+His elementary school afternoons were spent sorting and delivering groceries for a local produce store, and his summers mowing lawns.
+At age 13, he became his community's youngest volunteer firefighter, and completed EMT training at 16.
 In high school, he learned about publishing as a print-shop apprentice for a manufacturing plant.
-At age 19, he completed certification from a state police academy and worked four years as a uniformed patrolman while completing his undergraduate degree in psychology.
+At age 19, he completed certification from a state police academy and worked four years as a uniformed patrolman while completing his undergraduate degree.

-Alexander went on to earn graduate degrees in both psychology and public affairs, and he is the recipient of prestigious national certifications from both military and civilian professional advancement programs.
-Between 1981 and 1996, he produced national and homeland security analysis for government and private sector consumers, and served with several delegations to Russia, the former Soviet Republics and states in the Middle East.
+He went on to earn graduate degrees in both psychology and public affairs, and is the recipient of certifications from both military and civilian professional advancement programs.
+He is a graduate of the National Defense University and annual participant of national security forums at both the Air and Naval War Colleges.